 Switching from the mechanical use of cutting machines to flocking sheep reduces energy consumption, which also contributes to the reduction of CO2 emissions.

 Although the ovil is located in Bela Vista Park, relocations to other green areas of the city are planned.

 This action, innovative in an urban environment, implies an evaluation of the results to determine its viability and benefits to the green infrastructure.

-- Installation of a support structure at Bela Vista
+- Installing a sheepfold in Bela Vista

-- Sheep grazing in Bela Vista Park
+- Flock grazing at Bela Vista Park

-- Sheep grazing in other green spaces
+- Herd grazing on other green spaces